eublefar/ReinforcementLearningImplementations/README.md

 # ReinforcementLearningImplementations
-Some RL agents implemented in pytorch
+DDPG and PPO RL agents implemented in Pytorch.
+Experiments are tracked using Polyaxon framework hence usage is defined in polyaxonfiles (simple YAML definitions)